Peacehuntel1/Peacehuntel1/README.md

 - 👋 Hi, I’m @Peacehuntel1
-- 👀 I’m interested in AI and world of tech
+- 👀 I’m interested in AI and world of Tech
-- 🌱 I’m currently learning AICE and JavaScript
+- 🌱 I’m currently learning AICE , python and JavaScript
-- 💞️ I’m looking someone advanced skilled IT tocollaborate on my promised project
+- 💞️ I’m looking someone advanced skilled IT to collaborate on my promised project
 - 📫 you can reach me through ntakishunter@gmail.com
 - ⚡ Fun fact: don't dream just work